-Since students attend a college or university to extend their education, grades are usually taken as an indication of the proficiency of their endeavors.
 The student's semester grade in a course shall be based upon performance and/or participation in class, exercises and tests, laboratory work and final examination as applicable to the course.
 The proportionate weight assigned to each of the factors shall be determined by the department administering the course.

 The basis upon which the final grade will be determined shall be distributed in written form to the class during the first two weeks of a semester and during the first week of a summer term.

-There are five passing grades at the undergraduate level, A, B, C, D, and S, representing varying degrees of achievement; these letters carry grade points and significance as follows:
+There are five passing grades at the undergraduate level, A, B, C, D and S, representing varying degrees of achievement.
+There are two failing grades, F and U, indicating work of unsatisfactory quality.
+These letters carry grade points and significance as follows: